bitcoin-sv/bdk/documentation/docs/build.md

 - Make sure the `JAVA_TOOLS` environment variable is set to the location of `junit4.jar` and `hamcreast.jar` By default all languange binding modules are built.
 If users don't want to build java module, add `-BUILD_MODULE_JAVA=OFF` to cmake command, it will deactivate build of the java binding.

-## Building Script Engine SDK
+## Building Bitcoin Development Kit
-It is recommended that a build directory **build** is created outside of Script Engine SDK source code directory.
+It is recommended that a build directory **build** is created outside of Bitcoin Development Kit source code directory.
 See [directories structure](directories.md).

 ##### Windows

 From the build directory:

-To build Script Engine SDK
+To build Bitcoin Development Kit
 ```console
 cmake -G"Visual Studio 17 2022" -A x64 ..\bdk && cmake --build . --target ALL_BUILD --config Debug && cmake --build . --target ALL_BUILD --config Release
 ```